A flexible control function approach for survival data subject to different types of censoring: The model

-Note that when $\theta = 1$, this transformation is the identity transformation on the whole real line.
+Note that when $\theta = 1$, this transformation is the identity transformation.
 When $1<\theta \leq 2$, the transformation is convex, implying a contraction of the lower part of the support and an extension of the upper part, decreasing skewness to the left.
 When $0 \leq \theta <1$, the transformation is concave and decreases the skewness to the right.
 Hence, the transformation tries to improve the symmetry of the distribution.
-As is the case for the Box-Cox transformation, the Yeo-Johnson transformation aims to improve normality, making the bivariate normal error distribution in \ref{as:A1} more plausible.
-In Section B of the Supplementary Material, it is verified that this transformation indeed satisfies Assumption \ref{as:A7}.
+As is the case for the Box-Cox transformation, the Yeo-Johnson transformation aims to improve normality, making Assumption \ref{as:A1} more plausible.
+It is clear that Assumption \ref{as:AX} is satisfied by the Yeo-Johnson transformation by direct calculation of the limits.
+Section A of the Supplementary Material verifies that this transformation satisfies Assumption \ref{as:A8}.